ringcentral/ringcentral-demos-oauth/README.md

 ## Client-Side Web Apps

+Client-side web apps using JavaScript have a feature in that the callback URL does not need to contain any processing either on the client-side or the server-side.
+The entire flow can be managed by the parent JavaScript page that is initiating the login.

 | Page | Description |
 |------|-------------|
 | Login page | This is any page with a Login button.
 This page will open the popup and listen for the redirect.
 For client-side processing, this page will also retrieve the query string parameters from the callback page. |